Art as a form of Reciprocity

 Muse News, September Notes

-Give and take, it’s a dance we’re all a part of.
-Throughout our lives, it requires sensitive and respectful maneuvering.
-Call it the movement of life in, of, and through us, its impulse remains untouched and innocent at our core.
+Give and take, it’s a dance we’re all doing.
+Throughout our lives, it requires sensitive maneuvering.
+Call it the movement of life in, of, and through us.
+The origin of this impulse remains untouched and pure at our core.
+As artists we venture into this liminal space which gives us great joy to share.

-When we love what we do we are moved to share, sometimes with utter abandon.
-We think nothing of giving because it’s so completely natural.
-It feels good and we might not even realize we’re doing it, a common theme for artists and lovers alike.
-Then, at some pivotable point, we’re invited to traverse the tricky terrain of the very big should’s of life.
-At the risk of being led in the opposite direction of our dreams, we hover and eventually choose.
+When we love what we do we are moved to share, often with complete abandon.
+We think nothing of giving because it’s completely natural and it feels good.
+We might not even realize we’re doing it, which is a common theme for artists and lovers alike.

-Of course, there’s no one right way.
-We all go through gates of initiation and we come out the other side.
-However, if we’re truly being responsible, a deep dive into what that actually means is necessary, challenging, and it helps clear the path in front of us.
+There’s no one right way.
+We all go through this initiation and come out the other side.
+However, if we’re truly being responsible, questioning what that actually means is necessary.
+Developing our art means we are developing and we should never stop.

 Exquisite Paintings on the Nature of Flowers is a body of work based on a sophisticated visual analysis of Nature's frequencies = LOVE.
 My long-standing body of work, ongoing and now in phase two, began in the early 1990s and is the culmination of a lifetime quest—a sacred journey into the heart of Nature, beauty, and healing the myth of separation.